Mariners relying on video, past information to scout players ahead of MLB draft with baseball on hold

 “Selfishly, I hope we pick as many rounds as possible just because we pick high in each round and over last few years we’ve had some success,” Hunter said.
 “And to have a better selection in place where we don’t have to wait for other teams to see what they do for us to be ready to take our player, I really think it’s a great opportunity for us just to continue to add on to, you know, the core group of guys.”

-But Dipoto and Hunter are trying to change that with solid draft classes over the past three years.
+But general manager Jerry Dipoto and Hunter are trying to change that with solid draft classes over the past three years.
 They believe the philosophy and procedures in place will allow them to handle the unique situation.

 “When you pick so high, we’ve done so much work from last summer through the fall through the early part of the season, I think we’re in a pretty good spot with identifying what the player pool is and who’s at the top of the food chain, especially for where we pick,” Hunter said.

-He was meeting with top players who could potentially be taken with the No. 6 pick since November.
+He had been meeting with top players who could potentially be taken with the No. 6 pick since November.

 Even with no games, they are still scouting the draft class.